AzerothWarsLR/WarcraftLegacies/README.md

 ## Projects

-### AzerothWarsCSharp.Launcher
+### Launcher
-Compiles Warcraft: Legacies from a series of base files and code instructions into a playable .w3x file.
+Compiles source code and source .w3x files into playable .w3x maps.

-### AzerothWarsCSharp.MacroTools
+### MacroTools
 A library intended to be useable by any map in the Warcraft 3 Macro-Map genre.
-Currently only used by Warcraft: Legacies.
+Currently only used by Warcraft: Legacies and the test map.

-### AzerothWarsCSharp.Source
+### WarcraftLegacies.Source
 Code specific to Warcraft: Legacies, which gets compiled into Lua before being executed during the map's runtime.

-### AzerothWarsCSharp.TestSource
+### TestMap.Source
 Code to be inserted into a simple test map which demonstrates features from AzerothWarsCSharp.MacroTools.